karthigeyanbaskaran/LEMP-Ansible/README.md

 This playbook automates the entire process of setting up a LEMP stack, ensuring a smooth deployment of your web application.

 **Note:** Make sure to review and customize the playbook according to your specific project requirements.
+In the Lemp.yaml file set your DB username and password for your convenience